nearprotocol/near-events/README.md

 # near-events
-A place for NEAR Events to be sumbitted.
+A place for NEAR Events to be submitted.

 ## How do I submit a NEAR Event?